damc/detecting-hallucinations/tests/results.md

 Average - this is the percentage (divided by 100) of the answers that were correct in the given bucket.
-Ideally, it should be in the middle of the probability bucket (for example. it should be 0.25 for 0.2-0.3 bucket).
+Ideally, it should be in the middle of the probability bucket (for example, it should be 0.25 for 0.2-0.3 bucket).

 Samples - the number of samples in which the algorithm has decided probability that falls to the given bucket.

 # Simple method

 Simple method is asking the LLM to output the confidence as a number.

+Simple method is NOT one token method and is included here only for comparison.

 | Bucket       | Average | Samples |
 |--------------|---------|---------|